Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 You should now see CC_DEFAULT_TRAINING_DATA as one of the Databases in your catalog, with the DATA_SHARING_DEMO schema and the CC_DEFAULT_TRAINING_DATA.
 We did not need to load any data, it is shared live from the Provider.
 Screenshot below
 ![Diagram](assets/accept_share_result.png)

-Next we will create some warehouses to query the sharted data and to train our model in subsequent steps.
+Next we will create some warehouses to query the shared data and to train our model in subsequent steps.
 We will create a [Snowpark Optimised Warehouse](https://docs.snowflake.com/en/developer-guide/snowpark/python/python-snowpark-training-ml) for our training jobs.
 Open up a worksheet and run the following commands.

 ```SQL
   -- Change role to accountadmin